Domar95/song-sniffa/README.md

-# song-sniffa
+# 🎧 SongSniffa

-CLI tool for identifying songs in Twitch, YouTube or Kick streams via audio recognition.
+> 🔍 Real-time song recognizer for livestreams – catch what's playing on Twitch, YouTube, Kick and more.

+**SongSniffa** listens to your favorite streams and sniffs out songs in real time using audio recognition.
+Ideal for music discovery from livestreams.